qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_ref.rst

   "exclude" : ["qx.util.*"]

 Classes specified through the *exclude* key are excluded from the job processing, e.g. from the generated build output.
-The class specifiers can include simple wildcards like "qx.util.*" denoting class id's matching this pattern, including sub-name spaces.
+The class specifiers can include simple wildcards like "qx.util.*" denoting class id's matching this pattern, including those from sub-name spaces.

-A leading '=' in front of a class specifier (like "=qx.util.*") means 'without dependencies'.
-That means the classes themselves are exempted, but their dependencies added in.
-Be aware that this requires that *all* dependencies have to be calculated upfront, including for those classes specified in this key, resulting in increased compile time and generator logging.
-It also means that the final class list might contain classes that are not used by any of the remaining classes.
-Usually, specifying classes without '=' is what you want.

 .. _pages/tool/generator_config_ref#export: